melihemreguler/spring-web-mvc-react-captcha/README.md

 - IPv4 address: Your EC2 public IP
 - Proxy status: DNS only (not proxied)

+## Demo Access

+For testing purposes, you can use the following credentials to access the admin panel:

+**Username:** `admin`
+**Password:** `password123`

+> **Note:** These are demo credentials for development and testing.
+In production, make sure to change these credentials and implement proper authentication security measures.

 ## Features

 - CAPTCHA generation and validation